mikwielgus/forum-dl/README.md

-  --help                Show this help message and exit --version             Print program version and exit --list-extractors     List all supported extractors and exit --user-agent USER_AGENT
+  --help                Show this help message and exit --version             Print program version and exit --list-extractors     List all supported extractors and exit --list-output-formats
+                        List all supported output formats and exit --user-agent USER_AGENT
                         User-Agent request header
 ```